Database

 Here's a basic example using Redis:

 This implementation allows Better Auth to use Redis for storing session data and rate limiting counters.
+You can also add prefixes to the keys names.

 Core Schema